A Stochastic Fundamental Lemma with Reduced Disturbance Data Requirements

-In previous work, we proposed a stochastic variant of the fundamental lemma for stochastic LTI system subject to process disturbances in the framework of Polynomial Chaos Expansions (PCE) \citep{pan23stochastic}.
-PCE was proposed by \citet{wiener38homogeneous} and has been generalized to a wide class of non-Gaussian distributions by \citet{xiu02wiener}.
-The core idea of PCE is that one can use any the basis of an $\lsp$ Hilbert space to model any square integrable random variable via a series expansion.
+In previous work, we proposed a stochastic variant of the fundamental lemma for stochastic LTI systems subject to process disturbances in the framework of Polynomial Chaos Expansions (PCE) \citep{pan23stochastic}.
+PCE dates back to \citet{wiener38homogeneous} and has been generalized to a wide class of non-Gaussian distributions by \citet{xiu02wiener}.
+The core idea of PCE is that one can use suitable orthogonal bases of an $\lsp$ Hilbert space to model any square integrable random variable via a series expansion.
 Therefore, $\lsp$ random variables can be parameterized linearly by deterministic coefficients in appropriately chosen polynomial bases.
+Indeed, one may represent any $\lsp$ random variable with an affine PCE with two terms.
 We refer to \citet{sullivan15introduction} for a general introduction and to \citet{kim13wiener} for an early overview on control design using PCE.
 PCE was first introduced in stochastic optimal control to foster computation \citep{fagiano12nonlinear,paulson14fast}, it also has prospects for system theory and analysis \citep{paulson15stability, ahbe20region, faulwasser23behavioral}.